 - Positive self-evaluation — maintaining self-confidence or self-worth, avoiding feelings of failure and guilt

-- Unity — experiencing connectedness or harmony with people, nature or a greater power, avoiding feelings of psychological disunity
+- Unity — experiencing connectedness or harmony with people, nature, or greater power, avoiding feelings of psychological disunity

 - Transcendence — experiencing peak states of functioning, avoiding feelings of ordinariness